5 Shocking Ways Celiac Disease Can Damage Your Eyes

 FAQs: Celiac Disease and Eye Health

 Yes, celiac disease can impact eye health through symptoms like dry eyes, blurry vision, and inflammation.
-These issues are often caused by nutrient deficiencies or autoimmune responses.
+These problems are often caused by nutrient deficiencies or autoimmune responses.

 Vitamins like A, D, and B12 are crucial for eye health.
 Vitamin A helps prevent dry eyes, while vitamins D and B12 support overall nerve and immune health.